 - Begin by mixing together the beef stock, tomato puree and Worcestershire sauce and set aside.

-- Set the InstantPot to Saute and when hot add the cooking oil and when hot throw in the onion, carrot and celery and soften for 10 minutes stirring occasionally.
+- When hot add the cooking oil and when hot throw in the onion, carrot, celery and green chili then soften for 10 minutes stirring occasionally.

 - As the beef is being browned, remove any fat and liquid and add to the beef stock mixture.